Educators are designers of learning ecosystems for youth.

 These stories of practice are undergirded by the set of principles known as Connected Learning, which focus on digitally mediated learner pathways fueled by interest, creative production, peer interaction, and shared purpose.
 This ebook makes plain to educators that we can and should cultivate our kids’ desire to create –- zines, games, and, yes, essays -- and leverage that desire to make school relevant, from 9 to 3 and beyond.

-Teaching in the Connected Learning Classroom, published by the Digital Media and Learning Research Hub and supported by grants from the John D. and Katherine T. MacArthur Foundation, is also available for the Kindle reader.
+Teaching in the Connected Learning Classroom was published by the Digital Media and Learning Research Hub and supported by grants from the John D. and Katherine T. MacArthur Foundation.